‘Bawumia has been an unmitigated disaster’ - Kwakye Ofosu reacts to Moody’s downgrade

 “Without external support, the government’s policy levers to arrest a worsening macroeconomic backdrop and heavier debt burden are extremely limited; the government’s small revenue base, large and increasingly absorbed by interest payments, further intensifies the policy dilemma between competing objectives, including servicing debt while meeting essential social needs,” Moody's said on its official website on September 30, 2022.

-Felix Kwakye Ofosu, while reacting to the downgrade in a tweet shared by shared October 3, 2022, intimated that Vice President Mahamudu Bawumia as the head of Ghana’s Economic Management team is responsible for the economic meltdown.
+Felix Kwakye Ofosu, while reacting to the downgrade in a tweet shared on October 3, 2022, intimated that Vice President Mahamudu Bawumia as the head of Ghana’s Economic Management team is responsible for the economic meltdown.

 “Moody’s downgrades Ghana again.
 This time to Caa2.
 Bawumia has been an unmitigated disaster and a complete waste of time as head of the Economic Management Team,” the tweet the former deputy minister read.